 What are your favorite healthy hacks to ramen?
 Tell us in the comments below!
 Let’s get started!

-#1 Substitute the soup pack with vegetable broth
+#1 Use vegetable broth

 An easy way to cut down on the salt level is to use less of the soup packet.
 But if you want a better option just use vegetable broth.
 You can easily get quarts at the store, or make some yourself to control the taste and sodium levels of your ramen